-- The requirement for an auditor review of the corporate governance report if it is included in the director's report or of the information that is otherwise found in the company's or group's director's report is stipu-lated_stipulated in chapter 9, section 31 of the Companies Act (2005:551).
-The requirement for auditor review if the corporate governance report is published separately from the annual report is stipulated in chapter 6, section 9 of the Annual Accounts Act (1995:1554). - 30_35 See 1.1, 2.5 and 2.6. - 34_36 See the second and seventh points in the first paragraph of rule 10.2 regarding information on members of the board and the chief executive officer.
+&lt;sup>34 The requirement for an auditor review of the corporate governance report if it is included in the director's report or of the information that is otherwise found in the company's or group's director's report is stipulated in chapter 9, section 31 of the Companies Act (2005:551).
+The requirement for auditor review if the corporate governance report is published separately from the annual report is stipulated in chapter 6, section 9 of the Annual Accounts Act (1995:1554).

+See 1.1, 2.5 and 2.6.